BranchMetrics/android-branch-deep-linking-attribution/README.md

 **2. Add your Branch keys and register for Install Referrer**

 Instant Apps can be rather confusing as there are many different manifests, but you want to find the Manifest that contains your `application` tags.
-Make sure your Application class name is defined here, and then specify the Branch keys _inside_ this manifest file which has the `Application` element.
+Make sure your Application class name is defined here, and then specify the Branch keys _inside_ the `application` element.

 ```xml
 <application